StAResComp/sifids_web/docs/webserver.md

 ## PHP

 See [phpinfo.html](phpinfo.html) for details.
-If viewing the phpinfo page on Github, try pasting its URL into [https://htmlpreview.github.io](HTML Preview) to make it more legible.
+If viewing the phpinfo page on Github, try pasting its URL into [HTML Preview](https://htmlpreview.github.io) to make it more legible.